maryqu3en/Jacobi-iterative-method-solver/README.md

 ## Jacobi Iterations Method
-Solving a linear system using the Jacobi iterations method
+Solving a linear system using the Jacobi iterative method